TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

     => {"Joe" => "male", "Jim" => "male"}

 **Enumerable Iterators Cheat Sheet**

-* **`each`** returns the original object it was called on because it's really used for its side effects and not what it returns
+* `#each` returns the original object it was called on because it's really used for its side effects and not what it returns
-    * **`each_with_index`** passes not just the current item but whatever position in the array it was located in.
+* `#each_with_index` passes not just the current item but whatever position in the array it was located in.
-* **`select`** returns a new object (e.g. array) filled with only those original items where the block you gave it returned `true`
+* `#select` returns a new object (e.g. array) filled with only those original items where the block you gave it returned `true`
-* **`map`** returns a new array filled with whatever gets returned by the block each time it runs.
+* `#map` returns a new array filled with whatever gets returned by the block each time it runs.

 Up until now, all the methods we've seen run essentially independent operations on each element of our array or hash.
 What if we want to do something that keeps track of the result as we iterate?
 Like, say, summing up the elements of an array?

-For that we need to use **`inject`** (aka `reduce`), which passes not just the element but the return of the previous iteration into the block.
-You can specify the initial value or it will just default to the first item of the array.
+For that we need to use `#inject` (aka `#reduce`), which passes not just the element but whatever was returned by the previous iteration into the block.
+You can either specify the initial value or it will just default to the first item of the array.
 It ultimately returns whatever the result of the last iteration is.
 Here's a way to sum an array:

     > my_array.inject(0){|running_total, item| running_total + item }
     => 120

 **Some Other Handy Methods**

 Enumerable is a large bunch of methods and you'll only use a half-dozen of them regularly but there are some others that you should be familiar with as well.
 The full list is available [in the docs here](http://ruby-doc.org/core-2.0/Enumerable.html).

-* **`any?`** returns true/false (see the question mark?) and answers the question, "do ANY of the elements in this object pass the test in my block?".
+* `#any?` returns true/false (see the question mark?) and answers the question, "do ANY of the elements in this object pass the test in my block?".
 If your block returns true on any time it runs, `any?` will return true.
-* **`all?`** returns true/false and answers the question, "do ALL the elements of this object pass the test in my block?".
+* `#all?` returns true/false and answers the question, "do ALL the elements of this object pass the test in my block?".
 Every time the block runs it must return true for this method to return true.
-* **`none?`** returns true only if NONE of the elements in the object return true when the block is run.
+* `#none?` returns true only if NONE of the elements in the object return true when the block is run.
-* **`find`** returns the first item in your object for which the block returns true.
+* `#find` returns the first item in your object for which the block returns true.

 **Awesome but less common methods**

-* **`group_by`** will run your block and return a hash that groups all the different types of returns from that block.
+* `#group_by` will run your block and return a hash that groups all the different types of returns from that block.
 For example:

         > names = ["James", "Bob", "Joe", "Mark", "Jim"]
         > names.group_by{|name| name.length}
         => {5=>["James"], 3=>["Bob", "Joe", "Jim"], 4=>["Mark"]}

-* **`grep`** returns an array with those items that actualy match the specified criteria (RegEx) (using a `===` match)
+* `#grep` returns an array with those items that actualy match the specified criteria (RegEx) (using a `===` match)

         > names.grep(/J/)
         => ["James", "Joe", "Jim"]

-Some of the methods you've already seen and use are part of Enumerable too -- `include?`, `sort`, `count` etc.
+Some of the methods you've already seen and use are part of Enumerable too -- `#include?`, `#sort`, `#count` etc.

-When you use the Enumerable methods, you'll sometimes see what's called an **`enumerator`** object pop up, usually if you forget to give them a parameter that they want like a block.
+When you use the Enumerable methods, you'll sometimes see what's called an `enumerator` object pop up, usually if you forget to give them a parameter that they want like a block.
 What the heck is that?

 Consider it an implementation detail of Enumerator.
-As we said before, the methods that are part of Enumerable rely on the underlying collections' `each` method to work.  `enumerable` is basically a go-between for the original collection and Enumerator.
+As we said before, the methods that are part of Enumerable rely on the underlying collections' `#each` method to work.  `enumerable` is basically a go-between for the original collection and Enumerator.
 It's not really something you'll be using right off the bat but it's useful for gaining a better understanding of Enumerable.

 ### Writing Methods